Please email us through the Contact Us page if you have a question or problem!

 What are tags?

-Tags are one-word descriptors that you can assign to your bookmarks on Delicious to help you organize and remember them.
-Tags are a little bit like keywords, but you choose them yourself and they do not form a hierarchy.
+Tags are one-word descriptors that you can assign to your content to help you organize and remember them.
+Tags are a little bit like folders on your computer, but you can assign multiple tags to one post.

 What is a tag cloud?